Flavorful Adventures: Exploring the Best Wood for Smoking Chicken.

 # How long does it take to smoke chicken?

-# Can I mix different wood types when smoking chicken?
+# Can I combine several types of wood when smoking chicken?

-# How do I control the amount of smoke when using wood for smoking?
+# How can I regulate the amount of smoke when smoking with wood?

-# Should I remove the chicken skin before smoking?
+# Before smoking, should I remove the skin of the chicken?

-# How do I know when the chicken is fully cooked?
+# How do I determine when chicken is fully cooked?

 # Can I use wood pellets for smoking chicken?